Pocketknife

-A pocketknife (also spelled as pocket knife) is a knife with one or more blades that fold into the handle.
+A pocketknife (also spelled pocket knife) is a knife with one or more blades that fold into the handle.
 It is also known as a jackknife, or a folding knife.
 It may be referred to as a penknife, though a penknife may also be a specific kind of pocketknife.
 A typical blade length is 5 to 15 cm.

 Pocketknives are versatile tools, and may be used for anything from whittling and woodcarving, to butchering small game, gutting and filleting small fish, aiding in the preparation of tinder and kindling for fires, boring holes in soft material, to opening an envelope, cutting twine, slicing fruits and vegetables or as a means of self-defense.

 Pocketknives may also be used in conjunction with other tools and equipment for woodcraft and bushcraft.

 Specialised designs are also used for mushroom hunting and gardening.
 Pocketknives designed for gardening include pruning knives, which are folding knives with long curved blades used for pruning, trimming cuttings, taking buds and preparing material for grafting.